jon-wei/druid/docs/content/tutorials/tutorial-rollup.md

 ## Query the example data

-Let's run `bin/dsql` and run a `select * from "rollup-tutorial";` query to see what data was ingested.
+Let's run `bin/dsql` and issue a `select * from "rollup-tutorial";` query to see what data was ingested.

 ```
 $ bin/dsql